 6 fresh sage leaves, finely chopped

 10 cups vegetable stock

 3 tablespoons maple syrup

 Chopped parsley, for garnish

 Oyster crackers, for garnish

-- Add the garlic, sage, thyme, & two bay leaves & cook for about one minute more.
+Add the garlic, sage, thyme leaves, & two bay leaves & cook for about one minute more.

-- When the sweet potatoes come out of the oven, peel the skin and scoop out the inside into a blender.
-Add three tablespoons good maple syrup & 1/3 of the soup.
+When the sweet potatoes come out of the oven, peel the skin and scoop out the inside into a blender.
+Add three tablespoons good maple syrup.
+Remove the bay leaves from the soup and add & 1/3 of the soup to the blender.
 Blend until smooth.